 If you don’t know what goals you have for the future, that’s ok.
 Your first plan focuses on what you need right now and gives you some time to think about your longer-term needs and goals, as well as about how the supports you currently receive are working for you and what else you might need to achieve before your scheduled plan review.

 Finally, you and your planner will agree on review dates for your plan.
-Most plans will be reviewed after 12 months but in some cases this may be sooner.
+Most plans will be reviewed after 12 months but in some cases it may be sooner.

 Things to remember during your planning meeting: